 - Part of Steven Universe fancomic Rainbow Delivery Service involves Kevin coming to terms with being bisexual after getting a crush on the nonbinary but masculine-presenting Rainbow Quartz; he initially tries to deny it by making himself think Rainbow is a girl, but is forced to confront it when Rainbow outright tells Kevin he isn't a woman.

 - In Where Talent Goes to Die, Kaori Miura has a variant when she gets aroused by looking at a magazine with pictures of naked women.
 In her case, she had known she was attracted to girls before but realizes that since she's 18, she can no longer dismiss it as part of the Gay Romantic Phase, and is forced to acknowledge that she's actually a lesbian.

-- In Mishima A Life In Four Chapters, the famous painting of a bare-chested Saint Sebastian being pierced by arrows is what prompts Kimitake's first act of masturbation.
+- In Mishima A Life In Four Chapters, a biopic about gay Japanese writer Yukio Mishima, the famous painting of a bare-chested Saint Sebastian being pierced by arrows is what prompts his first act of masturbation.